EnergySystemsModellingLab/muse_teaching_kit/readme.md

 ## Setup

-Generating the course files requires Python, and the rependencies listed in the file `requirements.txt`.
+Generating the course files requires Python, and the dependencies listed in the file `requirements.txt`.
 To create a suitable Python environment, run:

         python -m venv .venv
         source .venv/bin/activate
         python -m pip install -r requirements.txt

-The latest version of the course vas generated using Python version 3.12, and MUSE version 1.2.0rc4.
+The latest version of the course was generated using Python version 3.12, and MUSE version x.x.x.

 You must also have [pandoc](https://pandoc.org/) installed on your machine.